 4. What Do You Want For Christmas? – Telepathy Game

 This fun online Christmas game is great to teach Christmas vocabulary and expressions.
 For example, ‘What do you want for Christmas?’ – ‘I want a skateboard.’
 This game is a ‘Telepathy Game’ in which students must use ‘telepathy’ to read the teacher’s mind to find out the answer.
 Although students can not really read minds, they love to pretend that they can while playing this game!

 Students will see two letters to Santa and must choose ONE.
 If students guess correctly, they get a point.
-Pause the video when you see the pause sign and ask your students to write down their guess.
+Pause the video when you see the pause sign and ask your students to write down their guesses.
 For example, “Dear Santa, I want a skateboard.”.
 Then, play the video to reveal the answer.

 5. Christmas Stocking – Yes/No Game

 This activity is a simple and fun Christmas game you can play while teaching online.
 All you need is a Christmas stocking and some small funny items to place in the stocking.